Dev49199/projectsDK/README.md

 # projectsDK
-In this many projects are available
+In this Repo many projects are available